sebdisdv/Octal_Division/README.md

 - [Deepproblog repository Updated](https://github.com/ML-KULeuven/deepproblog)

 In order to run this code you must first install all the libraries needed.
-This can be done via the command.
-The use of a python virtual environment is recommended.
+This can be done via the command

 - `pip install -r requirements.txt`